ashwin-sukumar-25/Patient-management-system-application/README.md

 ## 🗣️ Text-to-Speech Functionality

-The application uses **FreeTTS.jar** for converting patient information into speech, providing an accessible interface for users who prefer or require auditory feedback.
+The application uses **FreeTTS.jar** for calling out a patient by converting patient information into Speech.

 ## 📚 College Project